quanSadie/RidBukApp/README.md

 will be displayed there (The payment method is not fully implemented since this website does not serve commercial purpose).
 - You can read your owned books in profile.

-For security and my privacy, I will not provide database credentials here.